Authentication (deprecated)

 https://domainr.p.rapidapi.com/v2/status?mashape-key=${your_rapidapi_key}&domain=acmecoffee.shop

-High-volume commercial users will append a client_id parameter to authenticate—contact us for details.
+High-volume users will append a client_id parameter to authenticate—contact us for details.

 Example